The committee's discussion

 The committee acknowledged that dental care or treatment carried out in a clinic may be safer and more effective for some residents [EP1].
 It discussed the potential lack of specialist equipment and what equipment can be taken into a care home.
 The committee also discussed the need to maintain the same levels of infection control as in a clinical setting, which it believed was possible.

 The committee also acknowledged that access to off-site dental services may be difficult for many residents, not just those with mobility issues.
-Community dental services, including special care dentistry teams, can provide dental treatment to residents who have complex oral health needs, a disability or medical condition (see NHS Choices information on NHS dental services).
+Community dental services, including special care dentistry teams, can provide dental treatment to residents who have complex oral health needs, a disability or medical condition (see NHS information on dental treatment for people with special needs).
 This includes people:

 with moderate and severe learning and physical disabilities or mental health problems